 Just don't forget your sunscreen and shades.

-Julie Danielson is an Associate Consultant who works as a project manager across various learning experiences.
+Julie Danielson is an Associate Consultant at Insight Experience, an award-winning global leadership development company with an expertise in business simulations.
+Julie works as a project manager across various learning experiences.
 She is also a member of the marketing team.
 You can often find her copyediting, creating content, and researching publishing opportunities.